saishyam43-oss/Ravenstack_Saas_Analytics_Dashboard/README.md

 At a surface level, Ravenstack appears healthy, with strong MRR growth and a Quick Ratio consistently above 3.0, indicating efficient acquisition.

-However, deeper analysis reveals a critical imbalance. **Lifetime churn reaches 73%**, meaning the majority of acquired customers eventually exit the platform, significantly eroding long-term value.
+However, deeper analysis reveals a critical structural imbalance. **Lifetime churn reaches 73%**, meaning the majority of acquired customers eventually exit the platform, significantly eroding long-term value.
 A large share of churn occurs within the **first 7–30 days**, pointing to onboarding and expectation mismatch rather than pricing or competition.

 Product analysis shows that users often churn **before discovering meaningful value**, with average time-to-value far exceeding the time it takes customers to decide to leave.
 Meanwhile, revenue is increasingly concentrated among a small set of high-value Enterprise customers, creating both opportunity and risk.